The 3 Best Stretches for Triathlon

-- Warm Up: Always warm-up properly prior to training and especially competition.
+- Warm up: Always warm-up properly prior to training and especially competition.

 - Gear: You simply have to have the proper gear for every phase of the sport, including a quality cycle helmet and protective eye wear.
 The importance of maintaining your bike must also be a priority.

-- Training Aids: Braces and supports can be very beneficial if you have a history of repetitive injuries.
+- Training aids: Braces and supports can be very beneficial if you have a history of repetitive injuries.
 Any known weak area of your body should be protected and supported throughout training and competition, especially the joints.

 - Footwear: The majority of the punishment during the running phase of the race will fall on your feet, and the proper footwear can often mean the difference between running injury free or annoying lower leg injuries.

 - Rest and recovery: Making sure that you get enough “down-time” and sleep every day, not only on training days, will ensure that your body will adapt to the physical training quicker, and reduces the risk of injury.